etkraw/software-security-notes/notes/sca.md

 ### An example attack

-An *timing* side-channel attack assumes that the time that is consumed to perform a task leaks information about the data that task is being performed on.
+An *timing* side-channel attack assumes that the time that is consumed to perform a task leaks information about the data that task is being performed on [1,2].
 Consider a simple bit of code that checks if a password is correct:

 ```